2019 Winter Speaker Series

 The 2019 Winter Speakers Series will offer lessons from other jurisdictions in the DC region that have updated comprehensive plans and address issues such as resiliency, mobility and equity that will influence Montgomery Countyâ€™s General Plan update.

 The series is free and open to the public and planning professionals.
-Credit for certification maintenance (CM) for members of the American Institute of Certified Planners (AICP) attending the series is pending.
+Credits for certification maintenance (CM) for members of the American Institute of Certified Planners (AICP) and Landscape Architect (LACES) attending the series are available.

 The presentations, which will include question-and-answer discussions, will be held at the Planning Department headquarters (8787 Georgia Avenue, Silver Spring, MD) from 6 to 7:30 p.m. as follows: